Saucy and savory homemade Sloppy Joes are a delicious meat loaded sandwich. They are quick and easy, perfect for feeding a crowd!

 We know that you can buy the meat for Sloppy Joes at the store but know that the homemade recipe (which is what we are sharing with you today) is so much better.
 We think you’ll agree, even if it takes a little bit more time. 😉

-Place leftover meat in an air-tight container and place in the fridge for up to 5 days.
-You can also freeze this mixture and place in the freezer in a freezer-safe container or bag for up to 2 months .
+STORE leftover meat in an air-tight container and place in the fridge for up to 5 days.
+FREEZE this mixture and place in the freezer in a freezer-safe container or bag for up to 2 months .

 Sloppy Joes Recipe